-- If not, it starts working within 7-14 days.
+- If you start the patch any other time during your menstrual cycle, it starts working after 7 days.
 Use another method of birth control (such as condoms) until it starts working.

 Does the patch protect me from STIs and HIV?

-- No. Using safer sex supplies every time you have sex reduces the risk of getting an STI (sexually transmitted infection) or HIV infection.
+- Use safer sex supplies such as condoms and sex dams every time you have sex to reduce the risk of STIs (sexually transmitted infection) or HIV.